testingBros/testing_playground/README.md

 - npm install
 ```

-Installing here will also install dependencies in the server

 # Run Scripts

 It is recommended that you use the following `npm run` scripts to interact with the application